it-projects-llc/tg-addons/tg_website_event_sale_combo_tickets/README.rst

 Shuttle tickets - configuration
 -------------------------------

-- Main menu -> Events -> Choose exising or add new event
+- Go to Main menu -> Events -> Choose existing or add a new event

-- In "Tickets" tab add tickets, if none exists
+- In the "Tickets" tab add tickets, if none exist

-- In questions tab:
+- In the Questions tab:

   * add generic questions like name, email